The Unholy starring Jeffrey Dean Morgan is a lackluster horror film. And I’m being generous.

 Tap tap tap tap

-We don’t “hear” her footsteps, but we feel them.
+We don’t “hear” her footsteps.
+We feel them.
 That’s because Alice feels them, too.

 We see Alice, a silent, pious woman, staring at the cold statue of the Virgin Mary.
 Day after day.
 Nary a word is spoken and nary a cogent thought is thought.